sipb/moira-rest-api/README.md

 * `include_properties`: bool.
 Defaults to false.
 Whether to return properties of the mailing list apart from just the names

 * `recurse`: bool.
+Defaults to true.
 Whether to include the lists a user is in through other lists rather than just directly.

 Output: